 Darlene Olson was born and raised in northern Alberta.
 She grew up in a family of seven children and has a twin brother.
 She earned a B.A. in Native Studies, and a B.Ed. from the University of Alberta.
 Darlene has worked as a classroom teacher/literacy specialist in elementary education and has also worked as a Cree language Consultant.
 She continues to work in the field of Indigenous Education, and in her other life, she is also an accomplished country music artist.
 Darlene has served as an FEL Canada board member at large for the past several years.

 Adriana Oniță is a multilingual poet, artist, educator, and doctoral student.
 She is pursuing her PhD at the University of Alberta, researching Heritage Language maintenance through the arts.
 Adriana is also the founding editor of The Polyglot (www.thepolyglotmagazine.com), a multilingual magazine of poetry and art, which has published over 120 poets working in over 40 Heritage and Indigenous languages.

 Stephanie is originally from southwestern Ontario, and grew up along the Grand River.
 She has been involved with many Indigenous language revitalization and documentation projects over the last 10 years.
 Throughout this incredible journey, she has been honoured to work with Cayuga, Mohawk, Onondaga, East Cree, Innu-aimun, Inuktitut, Mi'kmaq, Ojibwe, and Mitchif.
-Currently, she is the Projects Coordinator and First Nations Languages Digital Archivist for the Woodland Cultural Centre, and also works closely with the Canadian Language Museum.
+Currently, she is the Projects And Development Coordinator at the Woodland Cultural Centre, and also works closely with the Canadian Language Museum.